lukastk/maths-notes/misc/excess deaths.md

 ---

-Herd immunity is reached when a large enough proportion of the population is immune (either recovered or vaccinated), where the immunized serve as a buffer for
+Herd immunity is reached when a large enough proportion of the population is immune (either recovered or vaccinated), where the immunized serve as a buffer, lowering the probability of secondary infections.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NjY1NDI3MiwtMjMyMjQ4OTMyLDgyOD
+eyJoaXN0b3J5IjpbNjM2OTczMzAxLC0yMzIyNDg5MzIsODI4MT
-E4NjMxMV19
+g2MzExXX0=
 -->